kfrancischen/pslx/doc/docs/container.md

 PSLX has two kinds of data models: `DataModelType.BATCH` and `DataModelType.STREAMING`, and the enums are defined as protobuf enums (Please check the section of [schema](schema.md)). `DataModelType.BATCH` mode supports running operators in multi-thread fashion, and allows each operator to send its status to the backend, while `DataModelType.STREAMING` only supports sending status to the backend when the container starts and ends.
+For the execution, `DataModelType.STREAMING` allows operators to fail in the middle, while for `DataModelType.BATCH`, one failure in an operator will result in the failure of the overall container.
 The two types of operations all have the following functions:

 ### Operator Documentation